doiftrue / unitest-wp-copy

 README

-This is a helper module for UNIT testing, which contains copies of WP functions and classes that can be run in a PHPUnit environment (without WordPress).
-Here are collected copies of original WordPress functions that not depends on any external libriray or DB calls - only PHP.
+This is a helper module for unit testing.
+It contains copies of WordPress functions and classes that can run in a PHPUnit environment (without loading full WordPress).

 The main idea behind this module is that when writing unit tests for WordPress, we often have to mock functions that theoretically work purely in PHP.
 For example: